doo/scanbot-sdk-example-phonegap/README.md

+# Capture documents (OCR), barcodes, QR codes, MRZ and more.

-# Example App for Scanbot SDK Cordova Plugin with PhoneGap
+## Scanbot SDK example app for PhoneGap

 This example app shows how to integrate the Scanbot SDK Cordova Plugin with PhoneGap.
 The Scanbot SDK Cordova Plugin is available as [npm package](https://www.npmjs.com/package/cordova-plugin-scanbot-sdk).